adityaprakash-bobby/q-gcp-assessment/VPC-CS/README.md

 4. SSH into instance B using instance A and try to install nginx

-Use **ssh-keygen** in your local machine or the Clou Shell to generate a key-pair.
+Use **ssh-keygen** in your local machine or the Cloud Shell to generate a key-pair.
 By default, the key files are stored in `$HOME/.ssh/` folder with the names as `id_rsa` for the public key and `id_rsa.pub` for the public key.
 Then add the public key to the SSH forwarding agent using the **ssh-add** tool.
 Use this public key while you are creating the above instances.
 Here, I am using a single key-pair for both the instances (better to use different key-pairs for both of the instances, due to security reasons).
 There after you can `ssh` into the machines.

 ```bash
 # generate key-pair